PREETH26/Ecommerce-Follow-Along/README.md

 3. Create an state that will store input address
 4. Create address form frontend page
 5. when we click on add address in profile it should navigate to this form page.

+### Milestone 22: Add Address

+In this Milestone,
+1. Create an endpoint that will receive the address from address form in frontend.
+2. Add the address to the address array inside user collection.
+3. Display the address in the Profile section.